 For me personally, it was Tekken 3’s Brazilian capoeira fighter Eddy Gordo.
-And clearly now, diversification of minority characters in video games are broader and wider.
-So, kids these days have many more black character options.
+And clearly, now, diversification of minority characters in video games is broader and wider.
+So, kids, these days have many more black character options.

-But, while thinking back on the good ol’ days, I started to realize that I never personally knew what game had the first black playable character.
+But, while thinking back on the good ole’ days, I started to realize that I never personally knew what game had the first black playable character.

 Thirty years ago (1979), the first obviously black video game character appeared in Basketball, programmed by Alan Miller for the Atari 800 home computer.
 Fore more info, see: http://www.vintagecomputing.com/index.php/archives/536

 So, I did some research and came across Vintage Computing and Gaming’s Benj Edwards‘ early findings.
 The first playable video game character of color was in Atari’s Basketball (1979) for the Atari 800.

 According to Edwards, Atari released an earlier version of Basketball for Atari 2600 in 1978 but depicted players in shades of purple and yellow.
 This was the case because prior to the Atari 800, the home gaming console lacked “sophistication” when it came to display imagery.

 But by 1979, graphics improved, which allowed programmers to portray skin tones more accurately, especially for African Americans.

 And because of this new technological advancement, we reportedly got our first playable black video game character.